Projects

 Samuel Morgan

-Research at the University of Stuttgart is based on the premise of subconscious preferences towards auditory/musical stimuli during sleep, which are thought to affect the behaviour, and therefore quality, of an individual’s sleep.
-The existence of these preferences has been previously indicated, both by the subjectivity of conscious musical preference and by the variety present within available sleep music.
-We would therefore like to establish a formal description of the relationship between auditory/musical features and the resultant sleep quality, using personalised models based on contemporary machine learning techniques.
-Our approach aims for a widespread, general applicability, creating new ways of representing sleep which go beyond the traditional models developed for clinical contexts (e.g. treating insomnia).
-We also want to test popular conceptions (and misconceptions) regarding sleep music, based on scientific evidence and empirical data rather than the folklore which currently influences many audio-related sleep aids.
-The results produced are intended to be interpretable, promising great relevance to sleep science as a whole.
+This project is based on the premise of individual preferences towards musical stimuli during sleep, which have been previously indicated both by the individualised nature of general musical preference and by the variety present within available sleep music.
+These preferences are thought to affect the relationship between different musical features and resultant sleep quality.
+We approach such relationships using data-driven techniques, taking influence from recent advancements in machine learning to develop personalised models for recommendation and generation of sleep music.
+This aims for widespread applicability, creating new ways of representing sleep music preference which go beyond models developed for specific clinical contexts (e.g., treating insomnia) and are compatible with lightweight sleep data gathered in a home environment (e.g., low-channel EEG, smartwatch physiological measurements).
+Popular conceptions regarding sleep music will be tested systematically, based on empirical data rather than the ‘folklore’ which currently influences many audio-related sleep aids.
+The results produced are intended to be interpretable, promising great relevance to other ongoing research in the fields of music and sleep science.

 Project at Aarhus University (AU)